C-Sto/recursebuster/README.md

   -u string
         Url to spider
   -ua string
-        User agent to use when sending requests. (default "RecurseBuster/1.0.1") -w string
+        User agent to use when sending requests. (default "RecurseBuster/1.0.13") -v int
+        Verbosity level for output messages.
+  -version
+        Show version number and exit
+  -w string
         Wordlist to use for bruteforce.
 Blank for spider only -whitelist string